AgentSchmisch/NAS_mgmt/README.md

 - It is important to start the software as root so all the PC's commands can be executed without prompting for a password
 - there will be a packaged version of the repository so setup will be easier
+- start off by installing all the requirements listed in [✅Requirements](#-requirements)

-To Start the program use...
+To Start the program afterwards, use...

 ```bash
 cd your/project/folder